Blotch3D/Blotch3D/README.md

 8. To create a 3D window, follow the guidelines in the [Development](#development) section.

-For platforms other than Windows you may need to do a little research for the specifics in creating a MonoGame project for that platform.
+The above process works for Windows and generally works for other platforms.
+But you may need to do a little research in setting up a MonoGame project for certain other platforms.

 If you are copying the Blotch3D assembly (like Blotch3D.dll on Windows) to a project or packages folder so you don't have to include the source